Forgotten/nn-phylogenetics/simulations-realdata/readme.md

 The folder structure is as follows:

-- `scripts` contains the julia functions to simulate protein alignments:
+- `scripts` contains the julia functions to simulate protein alignments and to fit our NN model on the Zika data:
+   - `simulations`:
       - `functions-zou2019.jl`: all necessary julia functions
       - `simulate-zou2019.jl`: simulating script for one specific scenario (see Usage below)
       - `MCaa.dat`: PAML control file needed for the simulation of protein sequences
       - `SeedUsed`: seed used in PAML
       - `ancestral.txt`: ancestral sequences generated during PAML simulation
       - `evolver`: PAML executable to simulate sequences
       - `evolver.out`: empty file produced by PAML
+   - `real_data`:
+      - `Real_Data_Test.ipynb`: python notebook with the code to predict the quartet for a given 4-taxon sequence dataset
+      - `resultsaved_TrainOptLSTM_trainoptlstm_lr_0.001_batch_16_lba_best.pth`: XXXX
 - `notebook.md` contains the reproducible script with all detailed description of steps for the simulation of data, comparison to standard phylogenetic methods and real data analysis.
 For a fast summary of the scripts to run yourself, check out Usage below.